wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 Anytime we reference one of our functions, it needs to be changed to `this.showImage`.

-That is where ESLint becomes very helfpul.
+That is where ESLint becomes very helpful.
 If you click ESLint at the bottom, you can see all of the problems.

 ![](@attachment/Clipboard_2020-05-06-05-46-09.png) 6:49